 Maintain the security, stability, and resiliency of the Internet DNS.

-These accountability measures were designed to contribute to maintaining the operational functioning of organization
+These accountability measures were designed to contribute to maintaining the operational functioning of the organization.

 Meet the needs and expectation of the global customers and partners of the IANA services.

-These accountability measures were designed to contribute to maintaining the operational functioning of organization.
+These accountability measures were designed to contribute to maintaining the operational functioning of the organization.

 Maintain the openness of the Internet.